bdt833/powerlifting_calc/README.md

 <summary>Open/close</summary>

-Before deploying the website, models for each <lift>1Kg and <lift>2Kg need to be fit, and then they need to be stripped to reduce disk size.
+Before deploying the website, models for each attempt need to be fit and stripped down to reduce disk size.
 The dataset also needs to be stripped down.
-I also create some additional information to be loaded in with the Shiny app.
+Lastly, I create some additional information to be loaded in with the Shiny app.

 ``` r
 library(strip) #removes extra baggage from LM models, keeps only predictive information